 Thus, if you see RefCounted handle, then, probably, the object is passed as an argument to unmanaged code.

 As opposed to other roots, the Weak handle does not prevent referenced objects from garbage collection.
 Thus, objects can be collected at any time but still can be accessed by the application.
 Access to such objects is performed via an intermediate object of the

 WeakReference type.
-Such an approach can be very efficient when working with temporary data structures like cache.
-As weak references do not survive full garbage collection, the weak reference handle can come only in combination with other handles.
+Such an approach can be efficient when working with temporary data structures like cache.
+As weak references don't survive full garbage collection, the weak reference handle can come only in combination with other handles.
 For example, Weak, RefCounted handle.